Tracking recent developments in remote working

 He is one of 35,000 Capita staff who now have the option of working from home some of the time, even after the crisis ends.
 “It was about listening to colleagues … [on] the changes we wanted to make on a permanent basis,” said Serle, 51.

-NEW UK Guardian: Switch to more home working after Covid ‘will make gender inequality worse’
+From UK Guardian: Switch to more home working after Covid ‘will make gender inequality worse’

 Date: June 19, 2021

-The permanent switch to more home working following the pandemic will cause rising gender inequality in the workplace, according to experts, unless employers carefully monitor their new working policies to make sure women aren’t disadvantaged.
+From the Guardian UK: The permanent switch to more home working following the pandemic will cause rising gender inequality in the workplace, according to experts, unless employers carefully monitor their new working policies to make sure women aren’t disadvantaged.
 Traditionally, more women than men – particularly those with children or caring responsibilities – have requested flexible working.
 The switch to working from home necessitated by coronavirus lockdowns has, 15 months on, resulted in a permanent change in corporate culture, to the extent that the government is considering legislating to make home working the “default” option.

-NEW Financial Times Editorial: Bosses should persuade staff back to the office
+Financial Times Editorial: Bosses should persuade staff back to the office

 Date: June 19, 2021

 Financial Times Editorial: Good arguments beat coercion to wean employees off remote working